 If you require planning permission, then you’ll probably need an architect to help you jump through all of the hoops.
 Your should be able to explain the process and give you a rough timescale.

 Sadly, it can feel like pulling teeth as it takes as long as it takes.
 Be wary of anyone who can guarantee planning results or claims to be able to speed the process up.

 You should get a decision within 8 to 16 weeks.
 However, it’s not uncommon to be waiting up to a year for a decision.
 Sadly, there’s is little you can do to speed up the process.

 If your planning permission starts to drag, then your only action is to appeal to the Secretary of State.
 That said, this itself can take some time.

 Should your planning office refuse your planning application, your architect will be able to advise you what to do next.
 This can include appealing or resubmitting revised plans.

 When you do have planning permission, the architect will create a booklet of instructions and plans.
 This document is the builders’ instruction manual and contains all they need to start working on your project.

 You might think you only need an architect to design the project.
-However, many architects also offer a project managing service.
+However, many also offer a project managing service.
 While you still have to be hands-on, the architect is there to solve the majority of the problems and issues.

 Why do I need an architect?